dougrich/tokenerator/PARITY.md

   - [ ] Add transforms to parts
   - [ ] I can adjust the z-ordering of parts
 - [ ] Documentation/tutorials
+- [ ] I can update title/description on my own tokens